Uruz-07/automatic-lights/README.md

 # automatic-lights
-A project about controlling lights, light intensity and environment temperature measurement from a desktop or smartphone
+A project about controlling lights, light intensity and environment temperature measurements from a desktop or smartphone